Omar-Montaser/AWS-Three-Tier-Architecture/README.md

 # AWS Capstone Project

 ## Overview
-This project is the capstone for the AWS Fundamentals Specialization.
 The goal is to design a **highly available, scalable, and secure** three-tier architecture for a web application that serves client requests over the internet.

 ## Scenario
 The web application processes incoming client requests, queries a **MySQL database**, and returns the requested data.
 To meet AWS best practices, the solution must leverage **Amazon Virtual Private Cloud (VPC)**, **Amazon Elastic Compute Cloud (EC2)**, **Amazon Relational Database Service (RDS)**, and **Elastic Load Balancing (ELB)** while ensuring high availability, security, and performance.